davidmolony/MESC_Firmware/src/operation/CONTROL.md

 Since they are shifted by 90 degrees and already filtered by integration, we need only find the arctangent of the two to calculate an estimated angle.

 #### Alternatives MESC chose not to do
+Alternative to treating the inductance as a piecewise integral, the Lia term can be lumped.
+This would remove the need to store previous state information to calculate \\( \frac{di}{dt}\\) and is the method commonly used in literature.
+However, this allows the Lia term to get large compared to the back EMF, and the bounding/elimination of integrational drift is done while the inductance term is still within the BEMF, with probable impact on the result (note the result becomes clearly unstable when \\(Lia>phi\\))
+Noteably the Ortega observer as used originally in VESC contains this construction, and relied on a non linear (quadratic) elimination of integration drift and associated instability at high current.

+Alternative to the clamping of the flux integrals at their max possible limits a proportional (or PI or non linear) correction factor could be introduced based on the magnitude of the current alpha and beta fluxes.
+This is similar to the Ortega observer.
+MESC includes a version of this that can be compiled in with a #define USE_NONLINEAR_OBSERVER_CENTERING but it is advised you do not use this; for experiment only.

 Alternatively to the arctangent we could construct a true observer:
 \\[ \theta est_{n+1} = \theta est_n + d\theta + k_p*(\theta calc-\theta est)\\]
 Where: